Kofi2g/Kofi2g/README.md

 ### Welcome to my profile :first_quarter_moon: [Website](https://kofiscloud.wordpress.com/) 🌓 [Linkdin](https://www.linkedin.com/in/kofi/)
-I am from London and I am currently studying and working to work in the cloud.\
+I am from London and I am currently studying and working to become a developer.\
-To achieve this, I am learning and doing practicals covering:
+Here you will find me working on different projects covering:

-- Linux/Networking
+- Javacript
-- Python
+- HTML
-- Cloud technologies
+- CSS

 ---